 Hoverfly can build responses dynamically through templating.
 This is particularly useful when combined with loose matching, as it allows a single matcher to represent an unlimited combination of responses.

 Enabling Templating

-By default templated field to true in the response of a simulation.
+By default templating is disabled.
+In order to enable it, set the templated field to true in the response of a simulation.